Definition: There is a connection between food consumption and athletic performance.

 Drink plenty of water, juice, and milk.

-caffeine -containing beverages.
+Avoid caffeine -containing beverages.
 Caffeine is a diuretic and promotes fluid loss.

 Drink plenty of fluid before, during, and after exercise.

 Offer children water frequently during sports activities.
-They do not respond to
+They do not respond to thirst as readily as adults.

 ACHIEVING DESIRED WEIGHTS FOR COMPETITIVE PURPOSES

 Changing body weight to improve performance must be done safely and effectively or it may do more harm than good.
-Maintaining an unrealistically low body weight, rapid
+Maintaining an unrealistically low body weight, rapid weight loss, and unnaturally suppressing weight gain can have negative health effects so it is important to set realistic body weight goals.

 Young athletes attempting to lose weight will benefit from a consultation with a Registered Dietitian.
 Eating disorders and poor dietary habits may result from experimentation with diets.
 The Food Guide Pyramid is an excellent resource to ensure adequate food intake to meet vitamin and mineral needs while safely achieving body composition goals.